Customize Render Texture

 Customize Input Texture

-When creating a new Render Texture, it has a default Input Texture.
+When creating a new Render Texture, it has a default Input Texture property.
 The default is the camera view which is shown as None.
 You can assign an image texture as the Input Texture to cover the original camera input.
-Try to replace the texture with one of the built-in textures: Background Texture.
+Try to replace the texture with one of the built-in textures, such as Background Texture.

 You can also use Input Texture with transparency to allow the camera view to show instead of fully covering the camera rendering.